khronokernel/khronokernel.github.io/_posts/2023-08-18-AS-VM-SERIAL.md

 * `/usr/libexec/teslad` requests the UCRT from Apple through `-[MobileActivationMacOSDaemon issueUCRT:withCompletionBlock:]_block_invoke`, the request will result in `Server error: 400 (bad request)` and thus the rest of the DEP chain will fail.
   * Reference: [LocalPolicy signing-key creation and management](https://support.apple.com/en-ca/guide/security/sec1f90fbad1/web)

 So why does our Virtual Machine fail to create a UCRT?
-Well unfortunately it seems to be caused by missing hardware, specifically a lack of a Secure Enclave in our virtual machine.
+Well unfortunately it seems to be caused by missing hardware, specifically the lack of a Secure Enclave in our virtual machine.
 During attestation, the Owner Identity Certificate (OIC) is requested from the Secure Enclave, however our Virtual Machine doesn't support this and errors:

 ```
 mobileactivationd: (libbootpolicy.dylib) [com.apple.BootPolicy:Library] BootPolicy: bootpolicy_get_oic: entry